 As European citizen who wants to protect his privacy, I cannot accept such conditions.
 I’ve written to HackerOne asking why such a wide scope of data, and they replied that since it’s their partner that actually collects the information, there is nothing they can do.
 I really hope HackerOne will require fewer data in the future, preserving privacy of their researchers.

 In these days I’ve though a lot about what I want to do in my future about bug bounties, and for the 2020 I will continue as I’ve done in the last months: assessing Gitlab, dedicating not more than a few hours a month.
 I don’t feel ready to step up my game at the moment.
 I have a lot of other interests I want to pursue in 2020 (travelling, learning German, improve my cooking skills), so I will not prioritize bug bounties for the time being.

 That’s all for today, and also for the 2019!
 It has been a lot of fun, and I wish to you all a great 2020!
-For any comment, feedback, critic, write to me on Twitter (@rpadovani93) or drop an email at [email protected].
+For any comment, feedback, critic, leave a comment below, or drop an email at [email protected].

 29th December 2019: added paragraph about having asked to HackerOne more information on why they need such wide scope of personal data.